-You can speak to our welfare rights advisers by calling our support line on 0808 808 00 00 (Monday to Friday, 8am to 8pm and Saturday, 9am to 5pm).
-They are specially trained to help you get any benefits you might be entitled to.
+You can speak to a Macmillan welfare rights adviser by calling 0808 808 00 00 (Monday to Friday, 8am to 8pm, and Saturday and Sunday, 9am to 5pm).
+They are trained to help you get any benefits you may be entitled to.

 You may also be able to meet a Macmillan welfare rights adviser in person through a local service.
 This depends on where you live.
-Visit macmillan.org.uk to see whether this is available.
+Visit macmillan.org.uk/inyourarea to see if this is possible.
 Other organisations can also help you get the financial support you need.
-These include your local Citizens Advice (see page 182).
+These include your local Citizens Advice (see pages 188 to 189).

-Our welfare rights advisers can also help you to apply for a Macmillan Grant (see pages 172 to 173).
+Our welfare rights advisers can also help you to apply for a Macmillan Grant (see pages 176 to 178).